Not-Elias/stakingWalkthrough/README.md

    # Execute the following command
    sudo systemctl daemon-reload
 ```
+While this solution addresses the issue, it doesn't use the full potential of the validator's capabilities.
+Nevertheless, it provides a workable alternative.
 Wait for a few minutes, and check again.
 Everyhting should be ok now :)

 ## Step 5: Before installing the validator